atharvamulgundeverestek/Documentation/JMBAXI HOOKS/useAccessControl.md

 ### Parameters

-- `permission`: Can be a single string (like `FINANCE.GET_FINANCES`), or an array of strings.
+- `permission`: Can be a single string (like `PASSENGER.GET_PASSENGERS`), or an array of strings.
 Also accepts `PERMISSIONS.PUBLIC` as a special case to always allow access.

 ---